Ask the Experts: Influenza: Contraindications & Precautions

 Precautions to egg-based IIV include moderate or severe acute illness, and history of Guillain-Barré syndrome within 6 weeks after a dose of influenza vaccine.

-Precautions to ccIIV4 are moderate or severe acute illness, a history of Guillain-Barré syndrome within 6 weeks after a dose of influenza vaccine, and a history of a severe allergic reaction to a previous dose of any other influenza vaccine (e.g., any egg-based IIV, RIV, or LAIV).
+Precautions to ccIIV are moderate or severe acute illness, a history of Guillain-Barré syndrome within 6 weeks after a dose of any influenza vaccine, and a history of a severe allergic reaction to a previous dose of another type of influenza vaccine (e.g., any egg-based IIV, RIV, or LAIV).

-Precautions to RIV4 are moderate or severe acute illness, a history of Guillain-Barré syndrome within 6 weeks after a dose of influenza vaccine, and a history of a severe allergic reaction to a previous dose of any other influenza vaccine (e.g., any egg-based IIV, ccIIV, or LAIV).
+Precautions to RIV are moderate or severe acute illness, a history of Guillain-Barré syndrome within 6 weeks after a dose of any influenza vaccine, and a history of a severe allergic reaction to a previous dose of another type of influenza vaccine (e.g., any egg-based IIV, ccIIV, or LAIV).

 A severe allergic reaction to any influenza vaccine is a contraindication to receiving additional doses of the same vaccine or receiving any egg-based influenza vaccines.
-The following table summarizes the contraindications and precautions for different types of influenza vaccine and is adapted from table 3 of the 2022–23 influenza ACIP recommendations at www.cdc.gov/mmwr/volumes/71/rr/pdfs/rr7101a1-H.pdf:
+The following table summarizes the contraindications and precautions for different types of influenza vaccine and has been adapted from table 3 of the 2022-23 influenza ACIP recommendations at www.cdc.gov/mmwr/volumes/71/rr/pdfs/rr7101a1-H.pdf.
+No changes to this general guidance were made for 2024-25 influenza season products.

 Any egg-based IIV or LAIV Contraindication Precaution † Precaution †